rackerlabs/support-how-to/content/cloud-sites/migrate-a-cloud-site-from-mssql2005-to-mssql2008.md

    before making a backup of your 2005 database.
 While SQL 2008 does support full text catalogs, our current tools do not allow for them to be restored if they are in the backup file.
-Once you have restored to the new MSSQL2008 location please add your full text catalogs.
-The information at the following links will assist you in completing this task:
+Once you have restored to the new MSSQL2008 location, add your full text catalogs.
+The information at the following links assists you in completing this task:
     -   [How to drop a full text catalog](http://msdn.microsoft.com/en-us/library/ms188403.aspx)
     -   [How to create a fulltext catalog](http://msdn.microsoft.com/en-us/library/ms189520.aspx)
-4. Set the database to `READ-ONLY` mode to ensure there are no updates done to the database while the migration is performed with the following
+4. Set the database to `READ-ONLY` mode to ensure that there are no updates done to the database while the migration is performed with the following
    query:

         ALTER DATABASE [NumXYZ_OldDbName] SET READ_ONLY

-    **Note:** Only set the database to READ_ONLY after making the backup, otherwise you won't be able to log into the new database.
+    **Note:** Only set the database to READ_ONLY after making the backup.
+Otherwise, you won't be able to log into the new database.

-5. When the new database is restored, set it to Read-Write:
+5. When the new database is restored, set it to Read-Write with the following command:

         ALTER DATABASE [NumXYZ_NewDbName] SET READ_WRITE

 ### Cloud Site migration steps

-1. Create a new MSSQL 2008 database in the Cloud Sites Control Panel under the **Features** tab of the domain your MSSQL2005 database is on.
+1. Create a new MSSQL 2008 database in the Cloud Sites Control Panel under the **Features** tab of the domain that your MSSQL2005 database is on.

-2. After the database has been created, view its properties (as follows) and note the change in the hostname. **You will need to change any connection strings you have to the database and this information will be required.** The information for you database will vary from the image depending on what data center your account is hosted in.
+2. After the database has been created, view its properties (as follows) and note the change in the hostname. **You will need to change any connection strings you have to the database and this information will be required.** The information for you database will vary from the image depending on the data center in which your account is hosted.

 3. Use the web-based admin tool, MyLittleAdmin, to back up your MSSQL 2005 database.
 The link for the online tool can be found in your Cloud Sites Control Panel by clicking on the database under the **Features** tab.
-For this backup, add "mlb" to the end of the URL.
+For this backup, add `mlb` to the end of the URL.
 It is important to add this to the URL and not to go through the standard MyLittleAdmin link found in your Cloud Sites Control Panel.
-Using the links instead of adding the "mlb" might cause session issues between the two MyLittleAdmin versions.
+Using the links instead of adding the `mlb` might cause session issues between the two MyLittleAdmin versions.
 For example:
    `https://mssqladmin.websitesettings.com/mlb`

 4. Log in to your original MSSQL 2005 source database.

 5. Back up your MSSQL 2005 database with the MyLittleAdmin tool.
-   When the backup has completed click on the file link to save the backup file to your local machine.
+   When the backup has completed, click on the file link to save the backup file to your local machine.

 6. Log in to the MyLittleAdmin link again using your MSSQL 2008 database and login.
-Remember the login you use to restore will become the new owner of the database.
+Remember that the login you use to restore becomes the new owner of the database.
 Choose restore, upload the backup file you just downloaded in Step 5, and then proceed with the restore.

 7. The restore tool might notify you that the previous users have no login mapping on the new SQL 2008 cluster.
-At this point your new database will be ready.
+At this point your new database is ready.
 The only access allowed at this point is the owner login that you used to restore the database.
-If you need to change the owner to another login you created in the control panel or remap users in your database to new logins please refer to the article, [How to Change ownership and remap database users using the web based admin tool for MSSQL.](/how-to/remap-database-users-in-mylittleadmin).
+If you need to change the owner to another login that you created in the control panel or remap users in your database to new logins, refer to the article, [How to Change ownership and remap database users using the web based admin tool for MSSQL.](/how-to/remap-database-users-in-mylittleadmin).

 8. Once the migration is complete, update all connection strings to point to the new database.
 After you verify that everything is working from the MSSQL2008 database, delete your MSSQL2005 database and confirm with Cloud Sites Support that the migration is complete.
-   This will ensure that you are not billed for the additional database use in the future.
+   Doing so ensures that you are not billed for the additional database use in the future.